Nia-Cao/emmVRC-Server/README.md

 # emmVRC-Server

+## This is on the back burner for now, got more important things to work on.
+I'll dump what I have after cleaning the code up.
+Feel free to add to it.

 c# API implementation for emmVRC

 This is a project to replicate the emmVRC API server in C# using the .net WEB API.
 Based on work from ERROR#0418 and reverse-engineering the emmVRC mod itself.